anquanscan/sec-tools/README.md

 [Python-Metasploit-Framework-Database-Management](https://github.com/sectool/Python-Metasploit-Framework-Database-Management): Python - Metasploit-Framework Database Management
 [RootTheBox](https://github.com/moloch--/RootTheBox): A Game of Hackers (CTF Scoreboard & Game Manager)
 [BeeF-Over-Wan](https://github.com/stormshadow07/BeeF-Over-Wan): Browser Exploitation Framework is a Open-source penetration testing tool that focuses on browser-based vulnerabilities .This Python Script does the changes Required to make hooked Linked Accessible Over WAN .So anyone can use this framework and Attack Over WAN without Port Forwarding [NGROK or any Localhost to Webhost Service Required ]
 [Log-killer](https://github.com/Rizer0/Log-killer): Clear all your logs in [linux/windows] servers 🛡️
+[Biometric-Attack](https://github.com/Royz2123/Biometric-Attack): This project has been created as a Final project for my B.A. in CS.
+The project attempts to find the actual security of state-of-the-art facial recognition technologies, and attempts to prove that they are vulnerable to fairly complex brute-force attacks.